 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

 Animation Age Ghetto: The movie looks like an Animesque kids' cartoon; and the story can be mistaken for a standard fantasy story about quests and magic and unicorns.
 In truth, it's nothing of the sort.
 The book has won many awards and is considered by fans and other authors to be one of the best works of fantasy ever written and the film is a beautifully animated note Through a conjunction of Rankin/Bass and animators who would later to become part of Studio Ghibli faithful adaptation of the story.

 Awesome Music: The movie has a soundtrack that is way too awesome than a movie about unicorns has any right to be.

 Big Lipped Alligator Moment: The bit with the tree falling in love with Schmendrick is a peculiar bit of broad comedy plopped down in the middle of a wistful and melancholy work.
 It's handled much more subtly in the book.
-However, it fits right in with the Central Theme of the book, as the tree croons, "A tree's love is forever."
+However, it fits right in with the Central Theme of the book, as the tree croons, "There is no immortality but a tree's love."
 Sound familiar?